Non-Convex Phase Retrieval from STFT Measurements: Introduction

-The properties of a GD algorithm depend heavily on the initialization method and the geometry of the loss function.
-For $L=1$, we estimate the distance between the proposed initialization and the global minimum, which decays to zero as $W$ tends to $\frac{N+1}{2}$.
-If the signal has unit module entries, then a slight modification of our initialization recovers the signal exactly for $W\geq2$.
-In the later case, we also prove the existence of a \emph{basin of attraction} around the global minimum of the loss function and estimate its size.
-In the basin of attraction, the GD algorithm is guaranteed to converge to a global minimum at a geometrical rate.
-We show empirically that a basin of attraction also exists for general (not necessarily unit module entries) signals.
-We note that while the theoretical guarantees of the algorithm are limited, the experimental performance is significantly better.
-Particularly, the algorithm performs well for general signals and is robust in the presence of noise.
+The properties of { non-convex algorithms} depend heavily on the initialization method and the geometry of the loss functions.
+For $L=1$, we estimate the distance between the proposed initialization and the target signal, which decays to zero as $W$ tends to $\frac{N+1}{2}$.
+If the signal has unit modulus entries, then a slight modification of our initialization recovers the signal exactly for $W\geq2$.
+In the later case, we also prove the existence of a \emph{basin of attraction} around the global minimum of the ER loss function and estimate its size.
+In the basin of attraction, the algorithm is guaranteed to converge to a global minimum at a geometric rate.
+We note that while the theoretical guarantees of the algorithms are limited, their experimental performance is significantly better.
+Particularly, the algorithms perform well with small redundancy in the measurements and are robust in the presence of noise.

 The paper is organized as follows.
 We begin in Section \ref{sec:Problem-Formulation} by formulating mathematically the problem of phase retrieval from STFT magnitude measurements.
-In Section \ref{sec:uniqueness} we discuss the uniqueness of the problem and present conditions under which it has a closed-form LS solution.
-Additionally, we present an algorithm that recovers signals with unit module entries under mild conditions.
-Section \ref{sec:Algorithm} presents the GD algorithm with the proposed initialization.
-Section \ref{sec:Numerical-Results} shows numerical results and Section \ref{sec:theory} presents our theoretical findings.
-Related proofs are provided in Sections \ref{sec:Geometry}.
+In Section \ref{sec:uniqueness} we discuss the uniqueness of the solution and present conditions under which it has a closed-form LS expression.
+Additionally, we present a method that recovers signals with unit modulus entries under mild conditions.
+Section \ref{sec:Algorithm} presents the { two non-convex algorithms} with the proposed initialization.
+Section \ref{sec:Numerical-Results} shows numerical results and Section \ref{sec:theory} presents our theoretical findings regarding the proposed initialization and the ER loss function.
+Proofs are provided in Section \ref{sec:Geometry}.
 Section \ref{sec:Conclusion} concludes the paper, discusses its main implications and draws potential future research directions.